SteveChristian70/Chef-Workstation-Installer-Script/README.md

 - **Chef Server**
 - **Chef Server Login and Password**
-  - Must be log into *YOUR* account on the Chef Server when prompted or you will reset whatever user's credentials you are signed in as.
+  - Must log into *YOUR* account on the Chef Server when prompted or you will reset whatever user's credentials you are signed in with.

 ##Instructions

 1. Download the repo to your machine
   - If it is zipped, unzip it by double clicking it.